Kevin Haslam (American football player)

-Kevin Haslam (born November 8, 1986) is an American football offensive tackle who is currently a free agent.
+Kevin Haslam (born November 8, 1986) is an American former professional football offensive tackle.
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2010.
 He played college football at Rutgers.

 Professional career

 Jacksonville Jaguars

-Haslam was signed as an undrafted free agent by the Jacksonville Jaguars after the 2010 NFL Draft.
+Haslam was signed as an undrafted free agent by the Jacksonville Jaguars after the 2010 NFL draft.
 Haslam and two other undrafted free agents made the Jaguars' opening day roster.
 He played in five games for the Jaguars before being put on injured reserve.
 He was released on March 13, 2012.

 Oakland Raiders

-Haslam was signed by the Oakland Raiders on May 13, 2012, but was released on August 31, 2012 in the final wave of roster cuts.
+Haslam was signed by the Oakland Raiders on May 13, 2012, but was released on August 31, 2012, in the final wave of roster cuts.

 San Diego Chargers

 Haslam was signed by the San Diego Chargers on September 4, 2012, as the final member of the practice squad.
 He was promoted to the active squad in week 12 and played in five games for the Chargers, starting three at left tackle.
-He was released on May 21, 2013 to make room on the roster for Max Starks.
+He was released on May 21, 2013, to make room on the roster for Max Starks.